Hello, reader. For this article, I’m going to assume that you’re just the Average Joe who has a basic idea of the workings of organizational HR.

 What is the life cycle of People Operations?

-People Operations, as a business function, focuses on the life cycle of an employee's time with the company.
+People Operations, as a business function, focuses on the life cycle of an employee's experience with the company.
 It begins with the creation of a new job role before the employee is even aware that they are needed at the company.
 It affects every aspect of the employee experience and concludes when the employee leaves the organisation entirely.
 This implies that they are no longer:

 - Paying for health insurance